 Last night's British Academy Film Awards (BAFTAs) featured a controversial moment as John Davidson could be heard shouting numerous times during the ceremony.

-The campaigner for Tourette’s was heard shouting a racial slur while actors Michael B Jordan and Delroy Lindo were on stage to present the award for best visual effects.
+The campaigner for Tourette’s was heard yelling a racial slur while actors Michael B Jordan and Delroy Lindo were on stage to present the award for best visual effects.

-It forced the BBC to release a statement, after they broadcast the N-word despite a two-hour delay, as they acknowledged the 'strong and offensive language' heard, explaining that it came from 'involuntary verbal tics' linked to Tourettes before editing the version on BBC iPlayer.
+It forced the BBC to release a statement after it broadcast the N-word despite a two-hour delay.
+The BBC acknowledged the 'strong and offensive language' heard, explaining that it came from 'involuntary verbal tics' linked to Tourette's before editing the version on BBC iPlayer.

-Davidson could also be heard shouting ‘shut the f**k up’ and ‘f**k you’ during the ceremony, with the Brit seemingly leaving the BAFTAs after his outburst of the N-word.
+Davidson could also be heard shouting 'shut the f**k up' and 'f**k you' during the ceremony.
+However, he is said to have left the room on his own accord for the second half of the BAFTAs, says Variety.

-Actor Jamie Foxx has now become the latest name to speak out about the incident, after BAFTA-winner Robert Aramayo, who played Davidson in I Swear, addressed his actions.
+Jamie Foxx has become the latest name to speak out about the incident, after BAFTA-winner Robert Aramayo, who played Davidson in I Swear, addressed Davidson's actions.

-The Django Unchained star commented on an Instagram post featuring a clip of Davidson shouting at the actors, claiming that 'he meant that s***', claiming: “Out of all the words, you could've said Tourette's makes you say that…unacceptable.”
+The Django Unchained star commented on an Instagram post featuring a clip of the moment at London’s Royal Festival Hall, claiming that 'he meant that s***'.

-Davidson was diagnosed with Tourette syndrome at the age of 24, developing tics and uncontrollable vocalisations years prior.
+Davidson was diagnosed with Tourette's syndrome after developing tics and uncontrollable vocalisations as a teenager.

-The 54-year-old was recently the inspiration behind I Swear, which follows a young Scottish man suffering from the disorder, as he eventually comes to terms with his condition and starts to campaign for it in order to raise awareness.
+The 54-year-old was recently the inspiration behind I Swear, which follows a young Scottish man suffering from the disorder, as he eventually comes to terms with his condition and campaigns for it in order to raise awareness.

-Aramayo, who beat out the likes of Leonardo DiCaprio and Timothee Chalamer to with the BAFTA best actor, said that it's a 'joint responsibility' in his defence of Davidson.
+Aramayo, who beat out the likes of Leonardo DiCaprio and Timothée Chalamet to win the BAFTA for best actor, said that it's a 'joint responsibility' in his defence of Davidson.

-Speaking to reporters after his wins last night, the actor said to a BBC reporter: “First of all, there are tics.
+Speaking to reporters after his wins last night, the actor said: “First of all, there are tics.
 He is ticking.
 We have to understand.
 The way we perceive Tourette's is a joint responsibility.

 “It's not shouting obscenities.
 It's not being abusive.
 It's Tourettes.
 They are tics.
 If it can lead to a deeper understanding of Tourettes, and movies are part of that conversation, then it's an incredible thing.”

-"It’s complicated and complex and it requires us to have grace," the 33-year-old said.
+“It’s complicated and complex and it requires us to have grace,” the 33-year-old added.

 “Thanks for your understanding and helping create a respectful space for everyone.”